SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/00-Problem-01.md

 [slide]
 # Calculator for TV series
 ## Description
-Write a program, which calculates how long it will take you to watch all episodes of a series in minutes.
+Write a program, which calculates how long it will take you to watch all episodes of a TV series in minutes.

-You will receive count seasons, count episodes per season and duration of each episode.
+As input, you will receive the number of seasons, the number of episodes per season and the duration of each episode.

-In every episode there are advertisements, whose duration is 20% of the episode’s duration.
+In every episode there are advertisements, which increase its duration by `20%`.

-You also have to keep in mind that every season ends with a special episode, which lasts 10 minutes longer than usual.
+You should also keep in mind that every season ends with a special episode, which lasts 10 minutes longer than usual.

 ## Input
-From the console you receive 4 lines:
+As input you will receive 4 console lines:
 - Name of the series - String
-- Count seasons – int in the range \[1… 10\]
+- Number of seasons – int in the range \[1… 10\]
-- Count episodes  – int in the range \[10… 80\]
+- Number of episodes – int in the range \[10… 80\]
-- Duration of a usual episode without the advertisements – double in the range \[40.0… 65.0\]
+- Duration of a standard episode without the advertisements – double in the range \[40.0… 65.0\]

 ## Output
-You have to print on the console the time needed to watch all of the episodes, rounded down to the nearest whole number in the following format:
+Print out on the console the time needed to watch all of the episodes, rounded down to the nearest whole number in the following format:
 - `Total time needed to watch the {name of the series} series is {time} minutes.`

 [code-task title="Calculator for TV series" executionType="tests-execution" executionStrategy="javascript-code" requiresInput]